LWS: A Framework for Log-based Workload Simulation in Session-based SUT: Introduction

 \section{Introduction}

-Microservice-based applications composed by loosely coupled services have become the de-facto standard for delivering core business in large IT enterprises due to the independent and scalable nature \citep{soldani2018pains}.
-With the development of cloud computing, microservice-based applications have the promise of migrating to the cloud-native architecture with scalability, resiliency, and elasticity \citep{kratzke2017understanding}.
-At the same time, due to the heterogeneous, asynchronous, and independent nature, the operation and management of cloud-native systems and microservice-based applications are difficult and have become the focus of research.
-Prominent research topics are performance testing for satisfying performance requirements such as latency, throughput, and scalability in performance-critical software systems \citep{Denaro2004EarlyPT,Moghadam2019MachineLT}, dynamic resource provisioning and scheduling for maximizing resource utilization \citep{caglar2016itune,fei2020elastic}, and Artificial Intelligence for IT Operations (AIOps) that enhances the quality and reliability of IT service offerings \citep{notaro2021survey}.
-Essential and real workloads which represent incoming user requests in specific time intervals are the premise and basis of the above research topics \citep{vogele2018wessbas,abdullah2020burst,notaro2021survey}.
-Especially for commonly treated AIOps tasks such as anomaly detection and root cause analysis, real workloads can reproduce failure scenarios and generate high-quality datasets with rich scenarios better than simple constant workloads, which promotes the development of AIOps \citep{li2022constructing}.
+Microservice-based applications composed by loosely coupled services have become the de-facto standard for delivering core business in large IT enterprises due to the independent and scalable nature~\citep{soldani2018pains}.
+With the development of cloud computing, microservice-based applications have the promise of migrating to the cloud-native architecture with scalability, resiliency, and elasticity~\citep{kratzke2017understanding}.
+Due to the heterogeneous, asynchronous, and independent nature, artificial intelligence for IT Operations (AIOps) that enhances the quality and reliability of IT service offerings~\citep{notaro2021survey} has been proposed and applied in the operation and management of cloud-native systems and microservice-based applications.
+Despite the steady growing efforts in various AIOps tasks such as anomaly detection and fault localization in recent years, AIOps datasets comprised of execution traces, monitoring metrics, logs, fault labels, and other related data commonly suffer from privacy restrictions, scale limitations, few data types and specific scenarios~\citep{li2022constructing}, which makes it difficult to guarantee the generality and real performance of AIOps efforts.
+Therefore, it is critical to continually generate high-quality AIOps datasets with diverse scenarios for the purpose of assisting and evaluating AIOps researches.

+Generating high-quality AIOps datasets requires realistic workloads that represent incoming user requests in specific time intervals as the premise and basis.
+For commonly treated AIOps tasks such as anomaly detection and fault localization, realistic workloads can produce diverse failure scenarios better than simple constant workloads, which promotes the development of AIOps~\citep{li2022constructing}.
 One of the most typical workloads is the session-based workload describing the sequence of interdependent requests from the same user in session-based application systems~\citep{GosevaPopstojanova2006EmpiricalCO}.
-However, the session-based workload generation in microservice-based applications faces the following major challenges:
+Generating such workloads in microservice-based applications is not a simple implementation of mocking user operations based on testing tools.
+Instead, it involves the following major challenges:

 \begin{enumerate}[label={\textbf{\arabic*)}},leftmargin=0cm,itemindent=1cm,labelwidth=.5cm]